marchiesa/coyote/README.md

-# coyote
+# Coyote (code release)

-We plan to upload the source files by Jun 30, 2018.
+The repository consists of the source files of the proejct, contained in the 'src/' folder and the main Jar file used to run the simulations, which can be found in 'signomial-split-ampl-mosek/signomial-formulation.jar'